zerotohero-dev/volkan-uses-z2h-dev/docs/index.md

   you use this mouse.
 It’s very ergonomic too.
 * [Logitech MX Keys](https://www.logitech.com/en-us/products/keyboards/mx-mechanical.html):
   I use this keyboard mostly.
-It is silent, with a small form factor, and like **MX Master 3**, it can connect to up-to 3 devices at the same time, which is very useful.
+It is silent, with a small form factor, and like **MX Master 3**, it can connect to up to 3 devices at the same time, which is very useful.
 * [Das Keyboard 4 Professional](https://www.daskeyboard.com): I use this keyboard
   when I need to type a lot.
-It has Chery MX Blue keys, which makes it very clicky and loud, but it’s very satisfying.
+It has Chery MX Blue keys, making it very clicky and loud, but it’s very satisfying.
 * [CalDigit Thunderbolt Station](https://www.caldigit.com/thunderbolt-station-4/):
   Adds 18 more ports to your machine for extreme connectivity.